-Why you need to be vaccinated
+Why you should be vaccinated against COVID-19

 Why your employer needs to know your vaccination status